-Older wines will take a more gentle decanting approach, as vigorous movement and over-aeration may disturb sediment and bruise more delicate aromas.
-Older vintages will most benefit by spending some time standing upright before serving, usually several hours to one entire day, if the bottle was stored on its side while aging in order to consolidate the sediment at the bottom of the bottle.
-Next, assemble the appropriate tools mentioned above.
-If the wine has significant age along the lines of 8 years or more for most styles, a funnel and fine strainer are helpful to have on hand.
-Begin by carefully opening the bottle, which may offer its own unique set of challenges such as a dried or compromised cork.
-Regardless, using the fine mesh strainer when decanting will help to remove this cork and other particulate.
-Next, pour slowly into the decanter and use a candle or flashlight to observe the neck of the bottle to ensure sediment and particulate do not migrate into the decanter.
-If sediment is detected while pouring, either employ the funnel and fine filter, or cease pouring and allow the bottle to stand for several minutes in order to allow the sediment to collect in the bottom of the bottle before resuming pouring.
-After the wine has moved to the decanter, gently swirl the vessel to slowly and carefully introduce oxygen to the wine for a period of two to three minutes.
+First, assemble the bottle, decanter, and hand towel.
+If the wine has significant age along the lines of 8 years or more for most styles, a funnel and fine strainer are helpful to have on hand to remove any particles.
+Secondly, open the bottle, keeping in mind that older bottles might have a dried or compromised cork.
+Next, pour slowly into the decanter and use a candle or flashlight to observe the neck of the bottle and ensure sediment and other particles do not migrate into the decanter.
+If sediment is detected while pouring, either employ the funnel and fine filter or cease pouring and allow the bottle to stand for several minutes.
+This will help the sediment to collect at the bottom of the bottle before resuming pouring.
+Finally, gently swirl the vessel to slowly and carefully introduce oxygen to the wine for a period of two to three minutes.
 At this stage, the wine may be poured and left open to allow more oxygen.
-If the wine is being consumed outdoors or in an odorous environment such as a restaurant or home serving aromatic food, the wine should be kept sealed after decanting to prevent any insects or clashing odors from entering the decanter.
+If the wine is being consumed outdoors or in an odorous environment such as a restaurant or near an aromatic display of food, the wine should be kept sealed to prevent odor or contaminants from entering the bottle.

 Decanting by Age and Style